CodeKing95/CodeKing95/README.md

 • I enjoy Web Development on my first day during programming class, I like about turning ideas into impactful software solutions.

-• I was able to learn more about Frontend and backend development, built projects and this has given me a strong foundation foundation in full-stack development.
+• I was able to learn more about Frontend and backend development, built projects and this has given me a strong foundation in full-stack development.

 • I enjoy exploring new technologies and building software projects that solve real-world problems.